 Sun Microsystems (ORCL) once made a similar intellectual-property move in the computer world.
 Known for its pricey, proprietary software, Sun opted to open-source all its products.
 The decision was a result of hard times faced by Sun and was looking to generate interest in its products to revive the company.

 Tesla is in quite a different situation.
 Its share price has been rising for a year helped by the excellent response received by the Model S. That car, just the second made by Tesla, has already swept the automotive awards, including top safety and customer-service ratings.
 Next year, Tesla plans to begin shipping the Model X, a sports-utility vehicle.

 Having said that, just because Tesla has decided not to sue good-faith users of its patents does not mean the company will not face litigation from patent trolls.
-This kind of mentality would kill the mere purpose of existence of patent trolls who hunt for older patents on technology still used into today’s products, including automobiles and contribute heavily to the rising number of Patent litigations seen in the industry today.
+This kind of mentality would kill the mere purpose of existence of patent trolls who hunt for older patents on technology still used in today’s products, including automobiles, and contribute heavily to the rising number of Patent litigations seen in the industry today.
 While Tesla’s initiative will provide limited relief to automotive companies from a Patent litigation perspective, only time will tell how well Tesla’s invitation to others to use its technology will work.

 NOTE: Quoted text taken from certain sources such as ‘The Detroit News’

-About the Author: Mr Ankur Sehgal, Patent Associate at Khurana and Khurana and can be reached at [email protected].
+About the Author: Mr. Ankur Sehgal, Patent Associate at Khurana and Khurana and can be reached at [email protected].